zowe/docs-site/docs/extend/extend-apiml/zowe-api-mediation-layer-security-overview.md

 Your z/OSMF instance can be enabled to support JWT tokens as described at [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
 In this case, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
 All authentication APIs, such as `/gateway/api/v1/login` and `/gateway/api/v1/check` function in the same way as without z/OSMF JWT.
-Gateway service endpoint `/gateway/api/v1/auth/keys/public/all` serves the z/OSMF JWK that can be used for JWT signature validation.
+The Gateway service endpoint `/gateway/api/v1/auth/keys/public/all` serves the z/OSMF JWK that can be used for JWT signature validation.